 - 8.1 The Company had entered into contractual arrangements with some 33 insurance brokers distributing or writing business which bound the Company.
-A significant exercise in the first period of the liquidation has been for my team to conduct an extensive reconciliation of the accounting records of the Company with premium bordereaux, in order to establish the balance of funds due to the Company from brokers. - 8.2 This work is largely complete and the process of writing to brokers to agree the balances due to the Company and arrange payment is still ongoing, however at this time I am unable to report accurately the amounts which may ultimately be recovered under this head.
+A significant exercise has been for my team to conduct an extensive reconciliation of the accounting records of the Company with premium bordereaux, in order to establish the balance of funds due to the Company from brokers.
+Following completion of this work I instructed lawyers to assist in the recovery of the remaining balances - 8.2 Following discussion and negotiations with the liquidator of Asset Underwriting Limited an amount of £44,903.31 representing broker debt, net of commission, has been recovered.